 Regularly Review and Improve Security Procedures

-Keeping one step ahead of data hackers is an effective way of preventing HIPAA violations.
-If data hackers find that your business has robust security, the likelihood of data breaches is diminished.
+Keeping one step ahead of data hackers is an effective way prevent HIPAA violations.
+If data hackers find that your business has robust security, the likelihood of data breaches goes down.

 Risk assessment remains the best method to identify vulnerabilities.
-Examine security procedures such as identity verification and encryption of data, and make improvements where necessary.
-Update security software and change passwords on a regular basis to improve security.
+Examine security procedures, such as identity verification and encryption of data, and make improvements where necessary.
+Update security software and change passwords on a regular basis.
 Install and maintain remote wiping/disabling on mobile devices so you can erase or lock a device if it is lost or stolen.

 Regularly Update Contingency and Incident Response Plans

-Breaches of data can occur despite the best efforts to boost security.
-To stay prepared, keep and update a contingency plan twice or more each year.
+Breaches of data can occur despite your best efforts to boost security.
+Be prepared by updating your contingency plan twice or more each year.
 Keep logs of data breaches and any related incidents.
-In addition, have guidelines to follow to help notify consumers in case of a breach of their personal information.
+In addition, create guidelines to follow for notifying consumers if there’s a breach of their personal information.